Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Rational and almost rational moir e lengths

 This shows that if $1/L$ is a Liouville number, the operator does not have any point-spectrum.
-The absence of of absolutely-continuous spectrum in case of positive LEs follows immediately from Kotani-Simon theory \eqref{eq:Kotani-Simon}. \end{proof}
+The absence of absolutely continuous spectrum in case of positive LEs follows immediately from Kotani-Simon theory \eqref{eq:Kotani-Simon}. \end{proof}